-In most cases, the Claims Administrator will initiate and direct non-Emergency transportation.
-If you are requesting non-Emergency air services, please remember that you must obtain prior authorization as soon as possible prior to transport.
-If you fail to obtain prior authorization as required, Benefits will be reduced to 50% of Eligible Expenses.
+In most cases, the Claims Administrator will initiate and direct non-Emergency ambulance transportation.
+For Out-of-Network Benefits, if you are requesting non-Emergency air ambulance services, (including any affiliated non-Emergency ground ambulance transport in conjunction with non-Emergency air ambulance transport), you must obtain prior authorization as soon as possible before transport.
+If you fail to obtain prior authorization from the Claims administrator, Benefits will be reduced to 50% of Eligible Expenses.
+This 50% penalty does not apply toward the Out-of-Pocket Maximum.